Segovia, Castile And Leon, Spain

 What To Visit Around

 If you have the time, consider visiting some of the castles and medieval villages around Segovia.
-With your own transportation, you can easily visit several villages in one day:
+With your own transportation, you can easily visit several in one day:

 Despite its only 12 inhabitants, El Muyo is probably the best example of the black villages.
 Don’t think of any terror story!
 They gave this name because of the use of slate in the construction of walls, roofs and street pavement.